JonahKember/MA-Thesis/Modelling_Dynamic_Networks.md

 Here, I present a simple dynamic network model based on this idea.
 The foundation of this model is from a paper by Habiba & Berger-Wolf (2013).
 The parameters of their model include: (1) the temporal length of the network (i.e., the number of time-points), (2) the number and size of modules, (3) the probability that a node will form a connection with a node inside of its module, (4) the probability that a node will form a connection with a node outside of its module, and (5) the probability that a node will switch modules at each time-point.

 The original intention of this model was for these probability parameters (how modules behave) to be held constant.
 However, I have added on the ability for these parameters to change over time.
 This more accurately reflects the changes that functional brain networks undergo during cognition.
-To refelct how a parameter might change over time (i.e., as a result of a perturbation to the system, which we can think of as someting like 'Inhibit execution of a response'), we can plot how each parameter might change over time as a gaussian curve:
+One way to reflect how a parameter might change over time (i.e., as a result of a perturbation to the system, which we can think of as someting like 'Inhibit execution of a response'), is to change the probability at each time point as a function of a gaussian curve:

 ![GaussianCurves](https://user-images.githubusercontent.com/81769550/115119744-f9743800-9f77-11eb-990d-80ad59fcb907.PNG)

+Here, the ability to paramterize the maximum value of a gaussian curve is visualized.

-When we hold the values for 'Probability of a Connection Existing Outside of Modules' as constant, then we can observe the role of this parameter on the system.
-Here's a video of what a dynamic network generated through this model might look like:
+When we hold the other parameters of the model constant (i.e., as a straight line), then we can observe the role of this parameter on the system.
+Here's a video of a dynamic network generated through this model, where the probability of a within-module connection existing changes over time, while the other two parameters (outside-module connections and module-switching) remain constant:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JRf4cEFVmuE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>